 STEP 3 – Tell Everyone How Wonderful Your Daughter Is

 The biggest mistake dads make is telling people what they already know.
 Guests don’t need to hear about your daughter’s career achievements or how dedicated she is to her hobbies, they want to get a better insight into what type of person she is.
 They also want a laugh.

 Start with her childhood.
 Think about the classic anecdotes that are, not only humorous but also reveal a bit of her character.
 Certainly include the stories that prove she’s always been caring or ambitious (or whatever unique qualities your daughter may possess) but be sure to include a few ‘naughty’ stories too.
 Dads are allowed to be sentimental and soppy but you never want to look pompous and you don’t want to be dull.

 Of course, as well as her childhood, you need to talk about the woman she is today.
 Rather than just using adjectives and generic bridal clichés, think of a good story that illustrates her character.
 Remember, prove don’t tell.

-5. Sum Up a Lifetime of Love
+STEP 5 – Sum Up A Lifetime of Love

 If you can use a quote that means something to you both then that will add something special.
 Think of the books you used to read together or the songs you’ve bonded over and see if that inspires the perfect words.

-6. Give a Heartfelt Toast
+STEP 6 – Give a Heartfelt Toast